khainn03/Business-Analytics-Customer-Segmentation/README.md

 - Total Statistics Section: Computes overall statistics for the dataset.
 - Segmentation Table: Categorizes customers into different segments based on their total revenue.
 - Total Amounts: Creates temporary table for total statistics.
-- Segment-Specific Temporary Tables: Creates temporary tables for each customer segment (Platinum, Gold, Silver, Clienteling, Others).
+- Segment-Specific Temporary Tables: Creates temporary tables for each customer segment (Platinum, Gold, Silver, Clienteling, Others) containing the required statistics.
 - Final Result: Combines the results for each segment into a final output table.

 ## Final Output View